huyuhui001/mySite/docs/k8s/cka_en/foundamentals/deployment.md

       /var/run/secrets/kubernetes.io/serviceaccount from kube-api-access-hftdt (ro)
 ```

-!!!
-Info
-    Some key fields of deployment (use `kubectl explain`):
+Info: Some key fields of deployment (use `kubectl explain`):

 * `deployment.spec.revisionHistoryLimit`: The number of old ReplicaSets to retain to allow rollback.
 Defaults to `10`.
 * `deployment.spec.strategy.type`: Type of deployment.
 Can be `Recreate` or `RollingUpdate`.
 Default is `RollingUpdate`.
 * `deployment.spec.strategy.rollingUpdate.maxUnavailable`: The maximum number of pods that can be unavailable during the update.
 Defaults to 25%.
 * `deployment.spec.strategy.rollingUpdate.maxSurge`: The maximum number of pods that can be scheduled above the desired number of pods.
 Defaults to 25%.
 This can not be 0 if MaxUnavailable is 0.
 * `deployment.spec.minReadySeconds`: Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
 Defaults to 0 (pod will be considered available as soon as it is ready).